-Facilitator should then reveal the correct answer and can invite participants to explain their answer, or explain their approach to this element of their role e.g. how do they track and monitor achievements?
+Facilitator should then reveal the correct answer and can invite participants to explain their answer, or explain their approach to this element of their role e.g. how do they track and monitor

-Whose role is it to support the development of skills for learning, skills for life and skills for work? вотн Whose role is it to engage with families and communities? вотн Whose role is it to deliver Curriculum for Excellence? вотн Whose role is it to support the health and wellbeing of children and young people? вотн Whose role is it to track and monitor the achievements of children and young people? вотн Whose role is it to raise attainment? вотн Whose role is it to close the poverty- related attainment gap? вотн Whose role is it to assist children and young people to recognise, realise and defend their rights? вотн Whose role is it to engage with children and young people who choose to participate in community activities?
-YOUTH WORK Whose role is it to report to parents/ carers about the progress of children and young people?
-SCHOOL / 9
+Whose role is it to support the development of skills for learning, skills for life and skills for work? вотн Whose role is it to engage with families and communities? вотн Whose role is it to deliver Curriculum for Excellence? вотн Whose role is it to support the health and wellbeing of children and young people? вотн Whose role is it to track and monitor the achievements of children and young people? вотн Whose role is it to raise attainment? вотн Whose role is it to close the poverty-related attainment gap? вотн Whose role is it to assist children and young people to recognise, realise and defend their rights? вотн Whose role is it to engage with children and young people who choose to participate in community YOUTH WORK

-- 2. Following the quiz, please show the explanatory slides, demonstrating where youth work sits within Curriculum for Excellence (slides 4 - 18). - 3.
+- 2. Following the quiz, please show the explanatory slides, demonstrating where youth work sits within Curriculum for Excellence (slides 4 18). - 3.
 Optional challenge questions to pose to participants. - Did any of the roles and responsibilities surprise you.
-Why? - · How did it feel to acknowledge areas of shared responsibility? - What impact might this have on your practice? - 4.
+Why? - How did it feel to acknowledge areas of shared responsibility? - What impact might this have on your practice? - 4.
 Summary of activity: We hope that the exercise and slides have helped individuals recognise that youth workers and teachers are both part of the education system, and have similar roles and responsibilities.